Last updated on October 25th, 2022

 16. Miguel Ángel Asturias Rosales (October 19, 1899 – June 9, 1974) was a Nobel Prize-winning Guatemalan poet-diplomat, novelist, playwright and journalist.

 17. Guatemala has one of the highest violent crime rates in Latin America.
 The country saw 6,000 violent deaths in 2014.
+And an average of 101 murders per week were reported in 2016.
 For a detailed report on crime in the country, as well as some safety tips, read this page.

 18. Motagua River is the longest river in Guatemala.
 It measures approximately 250 miles.
 The river is a major transportation artery for coffee, bananas and other fruits that are raised in the valleys of the country’s eastern region.